-121 Manchester Camerata. https://manchestercamerata.co.uk/community/
+$^{121\,}Manchester\,Camerata.\,https://manchestercamerata.co.uk/community/$

-THE POWER OF COMMUNITY CREATIVE CARE KITS In the ways that Greater Manchester responded collectively to the loneliness and anxiety caused by the lockdowns of 2020, some threads of this narrative conjoin around both older and younger residents of the city-region, while addressing wider issues of digital poverty and isolation.
-Concerned about those left isolated through lack of digital connectivity and aiming to ease the boredom, anxiety and day-to-day lockdown fatigue, Greater Manchester Combined Authority convened a consortium to create and distribute "Creative Care Kits" for both young people and older people across Greater Manchester.
+THE POWER OF COMMUNITY

+CREATIVE CARE KITS

+Similar to GM's collective response to the loneliness and anxiety caused by COVID lockdowns, this narrative brings together older and younger residents of the city region, while addressing wider issues of digital poverty and isolation.
+Concerned about those left isolated through lack of digital connectivity during the pandemic and aiming to ease the boredom, anxiety and day-to-day lockdown fatigue, GMCA convened a consortium to create and distribute "Creative Care Kits" for young and older people across GM.
 The project was a collaboration between a broad range of creative practitioners, cultural organisations, voluntary and community organisations, mental health providers, businesses and care providers.

-In the case study of the impact of the Creative Care Kits written by Heritage Outsider, A Culture of Caring Creatively (2021)122 we are reminded of some of the context around this seemingly spontaneous but meticulously planned intervention.
-The pandemic affected some of Greater Manchester's most vulnerable residents, and among those worst hit were the area's young people - in circumstances such as economic deprivation, experiencing mental health difficulties, being a young carer, a care leaver, being disabled or being a "hidden" young person (not in education, employment or training) - and the area's older people, with caring duties, mobility issues, health difficulties and those already experiencing loneliness.
-Most of these people had little or no internet access.
-22,000 young people received Creative Care Kits (there were two editions of the kit for young people), while 16,000 of Greater Manchester's most vulnerable older people also received the Creative Care Kits.
-The kits were designed to provide a physical pack with activities and resources centred around keeping mentally well and accessing one's creativity and the huge task of construction and distribution was only made possible by 300 people who volunteered their time.
-Organising the development, design, production, assembly, distribution and feedback for the kits was a massive task, and the results are a testament to the power of partnership working.
-Volunteers who took part in this work talked about the various reasons why they gave their time, which ranged from being part of a group effort to helping others and their community.
-One volunteer emphasised the effect that being part of this work had on them and their sense of collective action: "Improving mental health addressed feelings I was experiencing of powerlessness, and I felt as though I was part of a large project.
-It was great to know it was so worthwhile for the young people who would receive the packs."
-123 In a survey of organisations that distributed the kits to young people they would usually work with face to face, respondents described a myriad of outcomes including: young people feeling valued, remembered, and included; enhanced coping; expanding their interests (beyond screen time); preventing boredom; giving them a way to distract/escape; more aware of help and support available; and a sense of control and ownership during a challenging time.
-122 Heritage Outsider, A Culture of Caring Creatively (2021) 123 Ibid, online.
+In a case study of the Creative Care Kits written by Heritage Outsider, A Culture of Caring Creatively (2021), 122 we are told of some of the context around this seemingly spontaneous but meticulously planned intervention.
+The pandemic affected some of GM's most vulnerable residents.
+Among those worst hit were the area's young people - particularly those experiencing economic deprivation or mental health difficulties, being a young carer, a care leaver, being disabled or being a "hidden" young person (not in education, employment or training).
+Also badly affected were the area's older people, especially those with caring duties, mobility issues, health difficulties and those already experiencing loneliness.
+The two groups were united by having little or no internet access.

+The Creative Care Kits were designed to provide a physical pack with activities designed to stimulate creativity and mental health.
+22,000 young people received Creative Care Kits (there were two editions of the kit for young people), while 16,000 of GM's most vulnerable older people also received them.
+Organising the development, design, production, assembly, distribution and feedback for the kits was a massive task made possible by 300 people donating their time, and the results are a testament to the power of partnership working.
+Volunteers talked about the various reasons why they got involved, which ranged from being part of a group effort to a desire to help others and their community.
+One volunteer emphasised the effect that being part of this work had on them and their sense of collective action:

+"Improving mental health addressed feelings I was experiencing of powerlessness, and I felt as though I was part of a large project.
+It was great to know it was so worthwhile for the young people who would receive the packs".
+123

+In a survey of organisations that distributed the kits in person to young people, respondents described a myriad outcomes including: young people feeling valued, remembered, and included; enhanced coping; expanding their interests (beyond screen time); preventing boredom; giving them a distraction; making them more aware of support available; and providing a sense of control and ownership during a challenging time.

 "If Covid-19 and Black Lives Matter have shone a light on inequalities within Greater Manchester, they have also, like past crises, revealed its greatest strength.
-The cityregion has a collective spirit of looking after one another, and a proud tradition of radicalism, co-operation and standing up against injustice.
-Greater Manchester can build on this spirit of co-operation to recover and rebuild for a fairer future."
-THE GREATER MANCHESTER INDEPENDENT INEQUALITIES COMMISION, THE NEXT LEVEL: GOOD LIVES FOR ALL IN GREATER MANCHESTER (2021) THE POWER OF COMMUNITY A SOCIAL GLUE
+The city region has a collective spirit of looking after one another, and a proud tradition of radicalism, co-operation and standing up against injustice.
+Greater Manchester can build on this spirit of co-operation to recover and rebuild for a fairer future".

+THE GREATER MANCHESTER INDEPENDENT INEQUALITIES COMMISION, THE NEXT LEVEL: GOOD LIVES FOR ALL IN GREATER MANCHESTER (2021)